jakobib/hypertext2019/infrastructure-agnostic-hypertext.md

 transclude, and link to segments from these documents.
-Existing content locator technologies include URI Fragment Identifiers [@Tennison2011], patch file formats (JSON Patch, XML Patch, LD Patch...), and domain-specific query languages.
+Existing content locator technologies include URI Fragment Identifiers [@Tennison2011], patch file formats (JSON Patch, XML Patch, LD Patch...), and domain-specific query languages as long as they can guarantee reproducible builds.
 Two projects that popularized at least a simple form of transclusion on the Web are hypothes.is with a combination of locator methods [@Csillag2013] and the IIIF Image API with focus on content locators in images [@IIIFImageAPI].

 ## Challenges